Van Buren raid: Background

-Pre-battle maneuvers
+Early maneuvers

 Hindman decided that it would be impractical to keep the majority of his force north of the Arkansas River in Van Buren given the condition of his army, and pulled most of his men south of the Arkansas to Fort Smith.
 Hindman left one infantry regiment and some artillery in Van Buren.
 The 1st Texas Partisan Rangers, commanded by Lieutenant Colonel Richard Phillip Crump was posted at Dripping Springs, which was about 8 miles north of Van Buren, with instructions to guard the roads from the north, despite Crump having previously been reprimanded for inattentiveness.
 Holmes visited the Van Buren area on December 21, and ordered Hindman to withdraw his forces to Lewisburg, where the men could be better supplied via the river.
 According to historian Ed Bearss, Hindman decided to leave the brigades of Brigadier General John S. Roane's Texas cavalry and Cooper's Native American troops in the area of Fort Smith and the Indian Territory, although Roane's brigade was soon disbanded due to heavy desertion and was replaced with a brigade of Arkansas infantry commanded by Colonel Robert G. Shaver.
 Shea instead states that the forces left behind were one infantry brigade and one cavalry regiment.
 Hindman began to move the sick and any supplies not needed for the rearguard out of Fort Smith on December 23.
 The main Confederate force began withdrawing on December 26, and were still loading supplies onto river transports without a sense of urgency on December 28.
 On December 28, there were about 5,000 Confederates in the area, primarily south of the Arkansas River.

 After resting for three days following Prairie Grove, Herron and Blunt decided to move south against Hindman with 8,000 men, although this movement was delayed by a heavy snowstorm.
 The weather eventually broke, and late on December 25, the two Union officers decided it was time to resume the advance.
 After spreading disinformation on December 26, that the Union thrust was headed for Huntsville, the movement began the next morning, with 8,000 men and 30 cannons.
 The Union troops traveled during cold weather and over ground that was in places covered with snow.
 Artillery and wagons had difficulty moving through thick mud.
 The commands of Blunt and Herron traveled separately, taking different routes.